devtoolslab/devtools-extension-todo/README.md

 # Future

 - Will see how to improve the TODO visualization to make easier findind TODOs without having to load the web pages
-- Will soon try to port to Firefox too.
+- Port to Firefox / IE / Safari )
-- Will add some sort of cross-browser / team syncronization
+- Will add some sort of cross-browser / team syncronization (Parse / Firebase)